Mary of Modena: Queen consort (1685–1688)

 Having visited Bath, in the hope its waters would aid conception, Queen Mary became pregnant in late 1687.
 When the pregnancy became public knowledge shortly before Christmas, Catholics rejoiced.
 Protestants, who had tolerated James's Catholic government because he had no Catholic heir, were concerned.
 The Protestant disillusion came to a head after the child was known to be male, and many Protestants believed the child was spurious; if not, James II's Catholic dynasty would have been perpetuated.
-Popular opinion alleged that the child, named James Francis Edward, was smuggled into the birth chamber as a substitute for the Queen's real but stillborn child.
+Popular opinion alleged that the child, named James Francis Edward Stuart, was smuggled into the birth chamber as a substitute for the Queen's real but stillborn child.
 This rumour was widely accepted as fact by Protestants, despite the many witnesses of the birth.
 Mainly by mismanagement on James's part, these rumours had some excuse as from personal prejudice he had excluded many from the ceremony whose testimony must have been counted valid; most of the witnesses were Catholics or foreigners, and several, such as his daughter Anne and the Protestant prelates, or the maternal relatives of his daughters, whom the new birth would remove from the direct succession, were not present.

 Anne and her elder sister, Mary, still suspected that their father had thrust a changeling upon the nation.
 Count Zuylestein, returning to the Netherlands shortly after the birth, agreed with Anne's findings.

 Issued by seven leading Whig nobles, the invitation for William to invade England signalled the beginning of a revolution that culminated in James's deposition.
 The invitation assured William that "nineteen parts of twenty of the people throughout the kingdom" wished for an intervention.
 The revolution, known as the Glorious Revolution, deprived James Francis Edward of his right to the English throne, on the grounds that he was not deemed the King's real son, and later because he was a Catholic.
 With England in the hands of William of Orange's 15,000-strong army, James and Mary decided to go into exile in France.
 On 9 December 1688, Mary left London in disguise with the infant Prince of Wales and in the company of Victoria Davia-Montecuculi, under the arrangement of Antoine Nompar de Caumont.
 After arriving in France through Calais, she was joined by James a few weeks later.
 There, they stayed at the expense of James's first cousin King Louis XIV, who supported the Jacobite cause.